pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 1. Settings area
 1. Pardot button in the Visual Editor toolbar
-1. Choose from any form in the selected campaign
+1. Choose from any form
 1. Use forms in a widget
 1. A form widget (with corrected styling)
 1. A page can have two forms!
 Here, one is in the body and one in a widget.